rafalkaron/rafalkaron.github.io/content/_index.md

 ## After hours

-I am keen on cutting-edge technologies and learning about creative business models.
-I can appreciate art and design in many forms.
-I enjoy individual sports and books that broaden my worldview.
-I am a minimalist who requires a clean room to work or relax.
-I value privacy, so I am not overly active on social media.
+I am passionate about cutting-edge technologies and intrigued by creative business models.
+I appreciate art and design in various forms.
+In my leisure time, I engage in individual sports and read books that broaden my worldview.
+As a minimalist, I thrive in a clean and organized environment for work and relaxation.
+Privacy is important to me, which is why I maintain a low profile on social media.

 ### Technology